telerik/xaml-docs/controls/touchmanager/gestures/creating-custom-gesture.md

 ## Using the gesture

-Lets start with defining the UIElement on which the gesture will be performed .
+Lets start with defining the UIElement on which the gesture will be performed.

 #### __[XAML] Example 8: Defining the UI of the example__
 	<UserControl x:Class="WpfApplication1.Example"